Iran accuses Israel at funeral for slain military nuclear scientist | DW | 30.11.2020

 Iran on Monday held a funeral service for the scientist who founded the country's military nuclear program, and repeated previous claims that the assassination had been carried out by Israel.

+The secretary of the country's Supreme National Security Council, Ali Shamkhani, used the event to claim that Israel had used "electronic devices" to remotely kill military physicist Mohsen Fakhrizadeh.

-The funeral began with a religious singer praising military physicist Mohsen Fakhrizadeh, whose coffin was covered with the Iranian flag.
+The funeral began with a religious singer praising Fakhrizadeh, whose coffin was covered with the Iranian flag.
 An honor guard carried the coffin containing his body.

 State television showed high-ranking Iranian officials, including Defense Minister Amir Hatami and Revolutionary Guards chief Hossein Salami, who were present for the funeral.